freebsd-rustdate

 Now, is it as well tested and widely used as freebsd-update

 not.
-It’s had basic development and a little use by one guy.
-Use at
+It’s had basic development and a little use by a few guys.
+Use

-your own risk, and it’s probably a somewhat elevated risk.
-I strongly
+at your own risk, and it’s probably a somewhat elevated risk.
+I

 recommend you don’t try it for the first time on a system you’d have